Description of Organization

 - Our Education workshops, trainings, and consulting services teach people how to manage the challenges of aging, dying, and caregiving with skill and confidence.

-Zen Hospice Project was awarded a grant in the amount of $52,500 for a program to create a replicable model for professional education to implement more compassionate, contemplative and effective End-of-Life and Palliative care.
+In 2012, Zen Hospice Project was awarded a grant in the amount of $52,500 for a program to create a replicable model for professional education to implement more compassionate, contemplative and effective End-of-Life and Palliative care.
 The ultimate goal is to establish the outcomes and findings of the program into evidence-based medicine, advancing these contemplative practices into the mainstream aspects of healthcare to support the greatest need.